 I’m a PhD candidate in the Department of Gender and Cultural Studies at the University of Sydney, Australia.
 I’m also a writer and poet.

-My dissertation project uses an Environmental Humanities approach to explore urban ecological development and high-tech sustainable solutions.
+My dissertation project uses an Environmental Humanities approach to explore ecological development and technological sustainable solutions in the context of urban nature, urban renewal, transportation, food, water and waste.
 It proposes a critical rethinking of the relations and tensions among planetary pressures, technological solutions and imagined futures for human and non-human life in large metropolises, and with a specific focus on Singapore.
-The project addresses some of the many cultural, ethical, political, and philosophical issues that arise in the context of the pursuit of an ecological modernised urban future.
+The project addresses some of the many cultural, ethical, political, and philosophical issues that arise in the pursuit of an ecological modernised urban future.

 Across my research and creative works, I am interested in looking for the agents that enact sustainable story-making and may open up some other possible futures.
-I hold a bachelor’s and a master’s degree in Business and have worked in Australia and Hong Kong in Finance Industry from 2005 – 2013.
-I completed my MA in Writing and Literature at the Deakin University in 2015.
-Part of my PhD experience was with the Environmental Humanities at the University of New South Wales.
+I hold a bachelor’s and a master’s degree in Business and worked globally in Finance Industry from 2005 – 2013.
+In 2015, I completed my Master of Arts degree in Writing and Literature at the Deakin University.
+Part of my PhD research was in the Environmental Humanities at the University of New South Wales, Australia.

-Some of my creative works can be found in Overland Literary Journal, Mascara Literary Review and Cha: An Asian Literary Journal.
+Some of my creative works can be found in 聲韻詩刊 Voice & Verse Poetry Magazine, Overland Literary Journal, Mascara Literary Review and Cha: An Asian Literary Journal.

 Email: jamie.wang [at] sydney.edu.au